 If you have an ankle injury you may experience stiffness, instability, pain, difficulty walking, bruising, and swelling.

-At UC San Diego Health, our multidisciplinary team provides the latest diagnostic tests and nonsurgical and surgical therapies to treat minor and complex injuries of the foot and ankle.
+At UC San Diego Health, our care team provides the latest diagnostic tests and nonsurgical and surgical therapies to treat minor and complex injuries of the foot and ankle.

 Diagnosis and Treatment